TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ??? abstract "Workflow Logic - [Click to show/hide]"

-    **Depending what's released first and available the following Workflow Logic will be used:**
+    **Depending on what's released first and available the following Workflow Logic will be used:**

     - When the WEB-2160p is released it will download the WEB-2160p. (streaming services)
     - When the Bluray-2160p is released it will upgrade to the Bluray-2160p.